 The mayapple plant is native to the eastern regions of the United States and parts of southern Canada.
 The American mayapple normally grows on small patches of land or plots.

 Over the years, scientists have conducted extensive research on the lignans (a phenol amalgam mainly present in plants and are through to safeguard human beings from tumors and viruses) present in mayapple.
 The researchers have found that especially podophyllotoxin is effective in combating tumors.
 Now scientists are researching to discover the anti-cancer potential of podophyllotoxin.
-It is believed that semi-artificial or synthetic podophyllotoxin derivative have the maximum potential in combating cancer and they are also said to have the smallest amount of toxicants.
+It is believed that semi-artificial or synthetic podophyllotoxin derivative has the maximum potential in combating cancer and they are also said to have the smallest amount of toxicants.

 The rhizome of mayapple contains lignans (especially podophyllotoxin), flavonoids, resin, and gums.
 The lignans are responsible for the rhizome’s purgative action.